Indian movies depicting dementia

 The Broken Table (Hindi and English)

-This is a short movie (23 minutes) that shows an episode where a student of psychology works for a few hours as a caretaker of a man with dementia.
-She sees this as an opportunity to see a patient up close, and takes notes as well as does her best to interact with him as she sees suitable.
+This short movie (23 minutes) shows an episode where a student of psychology works for a few hours as a caretaker of a man with dementia.
+She sees this as an opportunity to see someone with dementia up close, and takes notes and does her best to interact with him as she sees suitable.
 She also has some personal issues she is facing at that time.
-This short film, with excellent acting by Naseeruddin Shah as a person with dementia, packs in 23 minutes a sensitive and realistic depiction of early dementia, how much someone with dementia continues to contribute, and also how there may be assumptions about the person that can mislead.
-It has subtitles.
+This short film, with excellent acting by Naseeruddin Shah as a person with dementia, packs a sensitive and realistic depiction of early dementia, how much someone with dementia continues to contribute, and also how making assumptions about the person can mislead.
 See it at Royal Stag Barrel Select Large Short Films | The Broken Table | A Film by Chintan Sarda | Film Opens in new window.

 [back to top]